All The Internet Marketing Tools You Need To Succeed Online

 6 Months Later: $300 Daily w/Adsense (Lessons Learned)

-Keep in mind, this XFactor guy is of course, plugging/selling
+Keep in mind, this XFactor guy is, of course, plugging/selling

 a $77 course entitled “Micro Niche Adsense Course”.
 So I have

-battle-wary and all too cynical eyes.
+battle-weary and all too cynical eyes.
 I am extra critical of

 what claims they make.
 You should do like-wise.